Skip to main content

 What is a healthy weight gain in pregnancy?

-As your baby grows, it is normal to gain weight during your pregnancy.
-In the first trimester (first 12 weeks), most women do not gain much weight (usually less than 2 kg) – which is just as well for those who have morning sickness early in pregnancy.
+What is a healthy weight gain in pregnancy per trimester?
+In the first trimester (the first 12 weeks), most women do not gain much weight—usually less than 2 kg—which can be reassuring for those who experience morning sickness early in pregnancy.

 Some women even lose a small amount of weight.
 If this happens to you, you do not need to be concerned as long as you start to gain weight steadily in the second and third trimesters of your pregnancy.